Using Web Connections

 Managing Web Services

-FME Desktop must be registered to use the web services to which you want to connect.
+FME Form must be registered to use the web services to which you want to connect.
 Although many of the most common web services are already registered in FME for testing purposes, we recommend defining your own for production purposes.
 Use Tools > FME Options > Web Connections to manage web services.
 For more information, see Managing Web Services.

 Adding Web Connections

-To Use a Web Connection in a Workspace
+Working with Web Connections in a Workspace